openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 2. `ngraph::pattern::op::Any` - helps to express intermediate nodes of pattern if their type is unknown.

 Let's go through example to have better understanding how it works:

-Note: node attributes do not participate in pattern matching and needed only for operations creation.
+> **Note**: node attributes do not participate in pattern matching and needed only for operations creation.
 Only operation types participate in pattern matching.

 Example below shows basic usage of `pattern::op::Label` class.
 Here we construct Multiply pattern with arbitrary first input and Constant as a second input.